CodyNguyen2424/Red-Color-Detection/README.md

-Here’s a README that you can use for your GitHub repository:

----

 # Red Object Detection using OpenCV

 This project detects red-colored objects in a real-time video feed using a webcam.
 It utilizes OpenCV to capture video frames, convert them to HSV color space, and identify objects within a specified red color range.
 Detected objects are highlighted with rectangles in the live video feed.